Some remarks on hypergraph matching and the F\"{u}redi-Kahn-Seymour conjecture: Iterative rounding and our results

 \begin{proposition} If $x$ is reduced, then for any edge-set $L \subseteq E$, there holds $|L| \leq |B(L)|$. \end{proposition} \begin{proof} Let us consider the restriction of the fractional matching LP to the edges in $L$, i.e.,~all the values $x(e)$ for $e \notin L$ are held fixed.
 This LP can be described as:

-where, we emphasize that the terms on the RHS are viewed as fixed constants.
+where we emphasize that the terms on the RHS are viewed as fixed constants.

-If $v \notin B$, then the constraint is not tight.
-If $v \in B \setminus B(L)$, then the LHS of \eqref{a1} is zero, and so the constraint is not meaningful.
-Thus, when restricting our attention to the variables $x(e)$ for $e \in L$, the LP system has at most one tight constraint for each $v \in B(L)$.
+If $v \notin B$, then the constraint \eqref{a1} is not tight.
+If $v \in B \setminus B(L)$, then the LHS of \eqref{a1} is zero.
+Thus, when restricting our attention to the variables $x(e)$ for $e \in L$, the LP has at most one tight non-trivial constraint for each $v \in B(L)$.
 Since we are assuming that $x(e) \in (0,1)$ for all $e$, it has a fractional variable for each $e \in L$.
 Since $x$ is a basic LP solution, the number of fractional variables $|L|$ is at most the number of tight constraints $|B(L)|$. \end{proof}